NatalieDouglas/4DEnVar/README.md

 You may need to tweak the code in fourDEnVar.py if your data files are not in .dat format.

 ## Linear Tests
-The 'linear tests' folder contains all of the relevant files required to implement 4DEnVar for yourself.
+The 'linear tests' folder contains all of the relevant files required to implement 4DEnVar for yourself in a basic linear example.
 This includes all data files as listed above, a .py file which imports fourDEnVar_engine.py as a module and creates a plot to demonstrate the use of 4DEnVar.
 Please note that you will have to amend code line 4 in genLinear.py to point to the directory where you will store the fourDEnVar_engine.py file.

 Running the genLinear.py file should produce the following image:
 ![linear_example](https://user-images.githubusercontent.com/93133873/216400849-c8fd1094-3672-4754-9df7-47f96f8c0668.png)